IzabellaLopes/pokemon-card-catcher/README.md

 5. In the "Source" section, choose "main" from the branch selection dropdown menu.
 Select "Root" from the folder selection dropdown menu.
 6. Click on "Save."
 Your GitHub Pages site is now deployed and can be accessed at the displayed URL.

-The live link can be found here - [Pókemon Card Catcher](https://izabellalopes.github.io/pokemon-card-catcher/)
+The live link can be found here - [Pokémon Card Catcher](https://izabellalopes.github.io/pokemon-card-catcher/)

 ### Local Development